-With the increased awareness of height safety in all areas of todays work places, including domestic, commercial and construction sites it is important to ensure that the height safety systems being installed are not only useable but practical, simple and meet all the relevant standards, codes of practice and building codes of Australia.
+There is an increased awareness of height safety in all areas of todays work places, including domestic, commercial and construction sites.
+Choosing the correct height safety system and installers can be difficult.
+It is important to ensure that the height safety systems being installed are not only useable but practical, simple and meet all the relevant standards, codes of practice and building codes of Australia.

 Below is a simple checklist to help make choosing the right contractor a little less daunting.

 1/ Does the installer have a current QBSA license to install height safety systems?

 This will provide an avenue for rectification of defective work, should the system be found to be non-compliant in the future.

 2/ Has the contractor been approved by the manufacturer to install their products?

 Each system available on the market today has different installation requirements and it is crucial that the individuals (not the company) are approved installers.

 3/ Can the contractor provide testing documents to prove the system being installed meets current Australian Standards?

 The Australian Standards only require that proprietary systems meet the testing outlined in AS/NZS 1891.2 and unfortunately some systems do not meet this standard.